 The Guidebook will have you go Outcome-by-Outcome (or Program-by-Program) to create a Theory of Change (ToC).
 Now, your ToC holds multiple purposes - one of which is to identify your outcomes and outputs...

 Measuring social impact indicators

-...Each of these outcomes and outputs can become a potential metric.
-We will jot these draft metrics down (keeping them sorted by Program/Outcome) and answer a few questions to see if it's a viable metric for us:
+It is very important to have Theory of change defined first and now that you have your outcomes decided by all of your stakeholders you are ready for the next step.
+Each of these outcomes and outputs can become a potential metric.
+We will write these draft metrics down (keeping them sorted by Program/Outcome) and answer a few questions to see if it's a viable metric for us: These questions are like,

 Next, make sure that that metric is clear for those reporting on it - pair it with a sample answer and usage guidelines.
 All of this and more is detailed in the most recent volume of the Actionable Impact Management (AIM) series.
 For more details on metrics selection, go ahead and download the second volume here: Actionable Impact Management: Metrics.